vidrop/portfolio-website/README.md

 ## how to install this?

-- Clone the repository
+- clone the repository
-- Open `index.html` in your browser
+- open `index.html` in your browser

 ## how to use this?